In this post we’ll tell you the best 5 strategies to retain a diverse workforce and plug the gap in employee turnover.

 In 2013, Harvard Business Review found that organizations with two-dimensional diversity—what they categorized as both inherent and acquired diversity—“are 45% likelier to report a growth in market share over the previous year and 70% likelier to report that the firm captured a new market.”

 The issue so many companies face isn’t how to create a diverse workforce; the challenge is how to retain a diverse workforce.
-Here are 5 strategies to retain a diverse workforce and plug the gap in employee turnover.

 1. Offer Flexible Work Arrangements